Turn Graphics On

 Orchestrating international action

-Teresa Whitfield (2008)
+Teresa Whitfield

 In most situations of armed conflict, external actors influence the course of the peacemaking efforts.
 These external actors may or may not have been involved in fuelling the conflict in the first place, or support one or more of the conflict parties.
-They are likely to include some combination of a wide variety of would-be peacemakers, including neighbouring and regional states, more distant powers or 'helpful fixer' donor states, multilateral, regional and non-governmental organizations, and private peacemakers and individuals.
+They are likely to include some combination of a wide variety of would-be peacemakers, including neighbouring and regional states, more distant powers or 'helpful fixer' donor states, multilateral, regional and non-governmental organisations, and private peacemakers and individuals.
 The various incentives and forms of pressure at their disposal can be called upon to reinforce the usually limited powers of influence and resources brought to the table by a mediator.
 However, that the incentives and pressure may themselves have policy ends somewhat distinct from peacemaking brings with it a new set of problems.
 It also helps explain why, while coordination of the various external interventions involving incentives, sanctions and conditionalities in peace processes would seem an obvious and uncontroversial goal, in practice it has proven surprisingly difficult.

 This article will explore the ways in which coordination or complementarity between external actors can result in a coherent application of policy instruments.
 Its focus is on the obstacles to and potential for informal mechanisms employed to obtain coordination of diplomatic activity in support of peacemaking.
 Such mechanisms have flourished in the years since the end of the Cold War, in large part as a consequence of two inter-related factors: the marked upsurge in international conflict management, spearheaded by the United Nations (UN); and the nonetheless significant preclusion of the UN from many peace processes that has encouraged the emergence of other peacemakers (for reasons ranging from suspicion of the influence wielded by powerful members of the Security Council, to a lack of credibility in its ability to implement its own resolutions, or fears that the Council would either be too beholden to government interests, or promote an overly interventionist agenda).
-Sanctions offer other challenges, as in most cases (the imposition of unilateral sanctions by the United States in circumstances such as Sudan being the exception) they are the direct result of decisions taken by the Security Council or a regional organization.
+Sanctions offer other challenges, as in most cases (the imposition of unilateral sanctions by the United States in circumstances such as Sudan being the exception) they are the direct result of decisions taken by the Security Council or a regional organisation.
 As is explored elsewhere in this volume, whether their application is successfully coordinated with other actions is a different story.

 Coordination: why so difficult?

 Individual states and other actors engage in peace processes with widely differing interests, capacity and resources.
 Motives for engagement include a complicated mix of classic strategic and economic interests deriving from colonial or other ties; concerns regarding regional security and governance; 'softer' interests related to human rights and humanitarian issues; and, particularly in the period since September 11 2001, preoccupation with terrorism and its propensity to flourish in context of conflict or weak and failing states.
-This broad array of drivers contributed to the emergence of 'peace' as a foreign policy goal for many states and a global surge in conflict resolution activity by multilateral institutions, regional and non-governmental organizations.
+This broad array of drivers contributed to the emergence of 'peace' as a foreign policy goal for many states and a global surge in conflict resolution activity by multilateral institutions, regional and non-governmental organisations.
 However, it provides slim grounds for optimism that harmonious 'orchestration' can easily emerge.

 Outside a few exceptional cases, the conditions that allow a process to develop under the guidance of a lead mediator able to assume the role of 'conductor' of a coherent peacemaking strategy that includes the support of a group of states are generally lacking.
 Groups of 'Friends of the Secretary-General' formed to support UN-led peace processes in Central America and elsewhere gained currency in the early 1990s, but such clarity within the peacemaking architecture quickly eroded.
 Indeed in 1995 Secretary-General Boutros Boutros-Ghali warned in his Supplement to the Agenda for Peace that while the establishment of groups had become a "new trend" in recent years, it was not a panacea.
 It was necessary, he argued, to maintain "a clear understanding of who is responsible for what", as, if friends took initiatives on their own account, rather than in support of the Secretary-General's lead, there was "a risk of duplication or overlapping of efforts which can be exploited by recalcitrant parties."